sevenbamboos/my-blog-origin/source/_posts/mind-map-backend.md

 What is implicit classes | the class' primary constructor is available for implicit conversions when the class is in scope What's the difference between with or without val(var) in class constructor | Without val(var), variable is visible in class block but not as a property. case class can omit val(var) and still keep them as properties
 What is <:< | Provide evidence that for A <:< B (or written as <:<[A,B]), B is super type of A. (see TraversableOnce::toMap, evidence is implicit so no extra work but can enforce the type check by compiler)
+How to overload functions just with different parameter types | Create implicit objects for different types and add an implicit argument list with type object at the end of function (see source code 09).
+What is type class pattern and when to use it | ad hoc polymorphism, that is add capability to existing classes (see source code 10).
+Use it when only a few of classes need a particular behavior.
+If a function takes a list of objects in different types, only one implicit class would be passed in.
+If we therefore implement the behavior for multiple types in one implicit class, it leads to an ugly solution.

 ```
 // source code 01